Simplified Template Cross Sections -- Stage 1.1 and 1.2: Bin Definitions

 \item The \framebox{$p_T^H < 200\GeV$} bin contains most of the cross section and is the starting point for the remaining binning. \end{itemize}

 \item The \framebox{$p_T^H < 200\GeV$} bin is split into \framebox{$0$-jet}, \framebox{$1$-jet}, and \framebox{$\geq 2$-jet} bins, similarly to the stage 1.0 splitting.

-\begin{itemize} \item In stage 1.1, the \framebox{$0$-jet} bin is now split into two $p_T^H$ bins with a boundary at $p_T^H = 10\GeV$ to probe the very low $p_T$ region of Higgs production, which contains a sizeable fraction of the cross section.
+\begin{itemize} \item Compared to stage 1.0, the \framebox{$0$-jet} bin is split into two $p_T^H$ bins with a boundary at $p_T^H = 10\GeV$ to probe the very low $p_T$ region of Higgs production, which contains a sizeable fraction of the cross section.

 \item The \framebox{$1$-jet} bin is split into 3 $p_T^H$ bins with boundaries at $p_T^H = 60$ and $120\GeV$, which are unchanged with respect to stage 1.0.

 \item The \framebox{$\geq 2$-jet} bin is slightly reorganized with a more dedicated split into low-$m_{jj}$ and high-$m_{jj}$ regions. \end{itemize}